 One of our favorite neighborhood restaurants is Art Smith’s Blue Door Kitchen.
 They make great fried chicken!
 The only problem is that it’s a little too good and we never have room for left for their Hummingbird Cake.
-It’s their signature dessert, and one day we’ll try it.
-But for now, here’s a recipe for my favorite Hummingbird Cake.
+It's their signature dessert, and one day we'll try it.
+But for now, here's a recipe for the famous Southern cake.

 - 1 teaspoon baking soda

 - 1 8-ounce can crushed pineapple, drained